-Across the Quad-County area (Carson City, Douglas, Lyon, and Storey Counties), there were 545 new COVID-19 cases in the two-week period from November 28- December 11, 2021.
-This is a one percent decrease from the previously reported two-week period.
-The daily cases reported, based on a seven-day average, over this two-week period was thirty-eight (Graph 1).
-This indicates that, on average, there have been thirty-eight new cases each day throughout the Quad-County area.
+Across the Quad-County area (Carson City, Douglas, Lyon, and Storey Counties), there were 581 new COVID-19 cases in the twoweek period from December 19, 2021 - January 1, 2022.
+This is a thirty-two percent increase from the previously reported two-week period.
+The daily cases reported, based on a seven-day average, over this two-week period was forty-one (Graph 1).
+This indicates that, on average, there have been forty-one new cases each day throughout the Quad-County area.

 Oftentimes, lab reports are received with incomplete data and our survey data is on a delay.
 As such, the following demographic data has a significant percentage of unknown or missing information.
-The average age across all counties was forty-one years old with a range of less than one years old to ninety-seven years old.
-Of the cases that reported their gender, forty-eight percent of cases were female, fifty-two percent were male.
-Of the cases that reported their race, sixty-seven percent were reported as White, ten percent of cases reported as other, two percent reported American Indian or Alaskan Native, less than one percent reported as Native Hawaiian or other Pacific Islander, less than one percent reported Black or African American, and less than one percent reported Asian.
-Of those who reported their ethnicity, sixty-three percent reported as Non-Hispanic or Latino/a, sixteen percent reported as Hispanic or Latino/a, and less than one percent preferred not to answer.
-There were seven known hospitalizations across all counties during this two-week period.
-This is a seventy-nine percent decrease from the previous two-week period.
-According to the Nevada Hospital Association report on December 15, 2021, hospitalizations are declining in Northern Nevada.
-There were eight COVID-19 related deaths across the four counties.
+The average age across all counties was forty-three years old with a range of less than one years old to ninety-six years old.
+Of the cases that reported their gender, fifty-five percent of cases were female, forty-five percent were male.
+Of the cases that reported their race, eighty-three percent were reported as White, eight percent of cases reported as other, two percent reported American Indian or Alaskan Native, less than one percent reported as Native Hawaiian or other Pacific Islander, one percent reported Black or African American, and two percent reported Asian.
+Of those who reported their ethnicity, eighty-five percent reported as Non-Hispanic or Latino/a, fourteen percent reported as Hispanic or Latino/a, and one percent preferred not to answer.
+There were twelve known hospitalization across all counties during this two-week period.
+This is a thirty-three percent decrease from the previous two-week period.
+According to the Nevada Hospital Association report on December 21, 2021, hospitalizations have plateaued in Northern Nevada.
+There were two COVID-19 related deaths across the four counties.
 Morbidity data is often delayed, so this number only represents the data that has been made available for this two-week period.